A Guide to Carrier Oils

 Carrier Oils vs Essential Oils

 Essential oils are highly concentrated volatile plant extracts, obtained from a natural raw material of plant origin by distillation.
 Carrier oils, on the other hand, are pressed from the fatty portions (seeds, nuts, kernels) and do not evaporate or impart their aroma as strongly as essential oils.
-Carrier oils can be applied directly to the skin whereas essential oils should not.
+Carrier oils can be applied directly to the skin, whereas essential oils should not be.

 See our Guide to Sustainable Essential Oils here.